New College, Oxford: Foundation

 In 1379 William of Wykeham decided to found a college.
-He applied to King Richard II for a royal charter permitting the foundation.
+He applied to King Richard II of England for a royal charter permitting the foundation.
 In addition, he wrote a charter of his own, requiring his college to have a warden and seventy scholars.
 He purchased the necessary land in separate lots from the City of Oxford, Merton College and Queen's College.
 The area had been the City Ditch, a dangerous place by the city's wall; it had been used within living memory for burials during the Black Death.

 The college was founded the same year in conjunction with a feeder school, Winchester College (founded 1382, opened 1394).
 The two institutions have striking architectural similarities: both were the work of master mason William Wynford.
 The first stone was laid on 5 March 1380.
 The college had occupied the buildings by 14 April 1386.
 William of Wykeham then drew up the statutes of the college.
 The coat of arms of the college is William of Wykeham's.
 It features two black chevrons, one said to have been added when he became a bishop and the other possibly representing his skill with architecture, since the chevron was a device used by masons.
 Winchester College uses the same arms.
 The college's motto, created by William of Wykeham, is "Manners Makyth Man".

 New College was established to have prayers said for William of Wykeham's soul.
 He instructed that there were to be ten chaplains, three clerks and a choir of 16 choristers on the foundation of the college.

 As well as being one of the first Oxford colleges to take undergraduates and to appoint tutors to teach them, New College was the first in Oxford to be deliberately designed around a main quadrangle.
 The college was about as large as all of the (six) existing Oxford colleges combined.